What is a Model Release Form?

 Yes, absolutely!
 This is one of the most important legal documents for a photographer or videographer, along with your Photography Contract.

-It’s important to always get a signed release form prior to shooting, regardless of whether the model is paid or unpaid.
+It’s important to always get a signed release form before shooting, regardless of whether the model is paid or unpaid.

 Even if you don’t have any plans to license the photos, an opportunity may present itself well after the shoot.
-To prevent any future issues, make it a standard practice to get the model release form signed prior to shooting.
+To prevent future issues, make it a standard practice to get the model release form signed before shooting.

 If you don’t get a signed release form, you won’t own the rights to the photographs or video, which means you can’t publish them on your website, sell them commercially or otherwise use them.